-- A. Ensure that all chemicals, mixtures, and even water are properly labeled at all times. - B. Ensure that proper procedures are followed when closing or moving a laboratory. - C. Dispose of old or unneeded chemicals in a timely fashion.
+- A. Ensure that all chemicals, mixtures, and even water are properly labeled at all times. - B. Ensure that proper procedures are followed when closing or moving a laboratory. - C. Dispose of old or no longer needed chemicals in a timely manner.

 Unknown chemical waste cannot be removed from campus.
-There are many regulations depending on what the waste contains, one of which is whether or not it is a hazardous waste.
+There are certain regulations that would apply depending on what the waste contains, one of which is whether or not it is a hazardous waste.
 Any unknown chemical waste must be identified prior to disposal.
 Departments may be held responsible for the cost of identifying their unknown chemical waste.